trofi/trofi.github.io.gen/posts/277-from-mcedit-to-vim.md

 `Linux` (as you might already suspect at this point) was full of text files one has to tweak to adapt it to your environment.
 It was even more important in those day than nowadays.
-One of the books I bought of "Linux for dummies" kind allocated about 200 pages on the problem of getting Russian language (or at least charset) and fonts to work in various programs: text editors, audio players, `gtk` apps, `qt` apps, `x11` apps, email programs, file system encodings for interoperability with dual-booted windows.
+One of the books I bought (of "Linux for dummies" kind) allocated about 200 pages on the problem of getting Russian language (or at least character set) and fonts to work in various programs.
+Text editors, audio players, `gtk` apps, `qt` apps, `x11` apps, email programs, file system encodings all had to be re-configured (and sometimes patched) for interoperability with dual-booted windows.

-To give you a gist of the kind of the problems one encountered: Russian had 3 popular 8-bit charsets at the time: `CP866` (used in `MS-DOS`), `CP1251` (used in windows GUI) and `KOI8-R` used in e-mail and many `Linux` distributions (but not all of them!).
+To give you a gist of the kind of the problems one encountered: Russian had 3 popular 8-bit character sets at the time. `CP866` was used in `MS-DOS`.
+`CP1251` aew used in windows GUI.
+And `KOI8-R` was used in e-mail and many `Linux` distributions (but not all of them!).
 There was also an `ISO-8859-5` I never saw being used in real world.